MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/06-Explore-content-filters.md

 ---
 lab:
-    title: 'Apply guardrails to prevent the output of harmful content'
+  title: Apply guardrails to prevent the output of harmful content
-    description: 'Learn how to apply content filters that mitigate potentially offensive or harmful output in your generative AI app.'
+  description: Learn how to apply content filters that mitigate potentially offensive
+    or harmful output in your generative AI app.
   level: 300
   duration: 25
+  islab: true
 ---

 # Apply guardrails to prevent the output of harmful content